hiroshi/runner-worker/README.md

 Start a worker.

 ```
-(cd worker && npm install)
+$ (cd worker && npm install)
-node worker/worker.js https://runner-worker.firebaseio-demo.com/queue printenv hello
+$ node worker/worker.js https://runner-worker.firebaseio-demo.com/queue printenv hello
 WORKER: waiting a runner pushed a task...
-(you may see some warning about index...)
+# you may see some warning about index...
 ```

 You can see your worker's presence on https://runner-worker.firebaseio-demo.com/queue.